- Smoking and Tobacco Use Basics

 - Online resources to provide additional information and support during a quit attempt

 Veterans may work with a member of their primary care team or receive more intensive behavioral counseling and support through specialty program developed to provide smoking and tobacco use treatment.
-In addition, telehealth programs to support patients during a quit attempt as also available.
+In addition, telehealth programs to support patients during a quit attempt are also available.

 Veterans enrolled for care in VA may contact the nearest VA health care facility or contact their Patient Aligned Care Team (PACT) to learn more about treatment options or to schedule an appointment.